Certificate Chain of Trust (PHP)

 - Only root CA certificates: All certificates in a TrustStore must have the

-flag and be self-signed. - Unique KeyIds: All certificates must have unique KeyIds within the TrustStore.
+ROOT_CAflag and be self-signed. - Unique KeyIds: All certificates must have unique KeyIds within the TrustStore.

 - Self-signing validation: Each certificate's self-signature must be cryptographically valid.